Touring

 Muggia – Piran: COASTAL RIDE FROM ITALY TO SLOVENIA

-After the overnight in Muggia, it is time to hop on a bike.
+After the overnight in Muggia, it is time to really start your bike trip.
 A scenic ride along the Adriatic coast is characterized by rich Istrian vegetation.
 Soon after leaving Muggia, the road starts following the old Parenzana railway track and eventually enters Slovenia.
 After passing through the coastal towns of Koper, Izola and Portorož, the road leads towards the charming town of Piran – the final destination of the day.

 Sitting pretty at the tip of a narrow peninsula, Piran is the most popular site on the Slovenian coast.
 Its old town, which is one of the best-preserved historical towns in the Adriatic, is a real gem of the Venetian Gothic architecture.
 It is hard not to fall in love with the town’s atmospheric winding alleyways, sunsets and seafood restaurants.